Assam Gramin Bank: Bank structure

-The bank has three tier structure consisting of one head office at Guwahati, nine regional offices and 473 branches.
+The bank has three tier structure consisting of Head Office at Adam's Plaza,1st and 2nd Floor, Christianbasti,Guwahati, 9(nine) Regional offices and 463 branches.
 They are: Nalbari, Golaghat, Lakhimpur, Guwahati, Dibrugarh, Kokrajhar, Silchar, Tezpur and Diphu.
-Among these offices there are 473 branches operation across all 33 districts of Assam through which the bank is serving its customers.
-The bank is one of the leading banks in the state of Assam.
+Among these offices there are 463 branches operation across all 34 districts of Assam through which the bank is serving its customers.